 Partial funding for the PYSO 21/22 season is provided by the Phoenix Office of Arts and Culture through appropriations from the Phoenix City Council.

 2021 (Last Season) Music Memory Information and Material:

 In a first-of-its-kind partnership, The School of Ballet Arizona and Phoenix Youth Symphony Orchestras are partnering together to perform Tchaikovsky’s Swan Lake.
 The performance will be recorded and available for viewing.

 In addition, PYSO, in collaboration with The School of Ballet Arizona, has created an online, interactive musical adventure that lets students explore the worlds of music and dance, while learning simultaneously what it takes to be an artist dedicated to their craft.

-Register now to access the course for you and your students!
+Register to access the 2021 (Previous season) course for you and your students!

 Music Memory is made possible through a generous grant from the William L. and Ruth T. Pendleton Memorial Fund.